RennanD/fastfeet/README.md

 # ❗️ Requisites

-To runed this all project, you need have been installed:
+To runed this all project, you need have be installed:

 - [Node.js](https://nodejs.org/en/)
 - [Yarn](https://legacy.yarnpkg.com/en/) (Optional)

 # 💾 Backend

-- Restful API created with Node.js using [express](https://expressjs.com/pt-br/).
+- API created with Node.js using [express](https://expressjs.com/pt-br/).

 - For database use PostgresSQL with [sequelize](https://sequelize.org/v5/)

 ## ⚡️ Start

-- For use this api you need have been installed PostgresSQL, i use [Docker](https://www.docker.com/), but this is optional
+- For use this api you need have be installed PostgresSQL, I'm use [Docker](https://www.docker.com/), but this is optional

 ### Runing Postgres using docker: 🐋